 • Environmental Studies

-- Many campus decisions are made at monthly Town Meetings, where students, faculty, and staff each have an equal vote.
+- Many campus decisions are made at weekly Town Meetings, where students, faculty, and staff each have an equal vote.

 - The Marlboro College Outdoor Program offers regular sea kayaking, whitewater rafting, caving, climbing, and backpacking outings, along with trips to the area’s top ski resorts.